Dually weighted multi-matrix models as a path to causal gravity-matter systems: Properties of the Benedetti-Henson model: allowed topologies and (non-)orientability

 \item Torus: Given a finite sequence of regular strips, glue the first strip to the last in way that the orientation is compatible.
 See Fig.\,\ref{diat}.

-\item Projective plane: (i) Start the sequence with a singular strip, follow it by a sequence of regular strips (or none), and end it with a Möbius strip.
+\item Projective plane: (i) Start the sequence with a singular strip, follow it by a sequence of regular strips (or none), and end it with a M{\"o}bius strip.
 See Fig.\,\ref{diap1}. (ii) Alternatively, start the sequence with a singular strip, follow it by a sequence of regular strips, and glue the last boundary to itself as a cross-cap.
 See Fig.\,\ref{diap2}.
+The last boundary must have even length for this to be possible.

-\item Klein bottle: (i) Start the sequence with a Möbius strip, follow it by a sequence of regular strips (or none) and end it with another Möbius strip.
-See Fig.\,\ref{diak1}. (ii) Alternatively, we can change one or both of these Möbius strips for (a) cross-cap(s).
+\item Klein bottle: (i) Start the sequence with a M{\"o}bius strip, follow it by a sequence of regular strips (or none) and end it with another M{\"o}bius strip.
+See Fig.\,\ref{diak1}. (ii) Alternatively, we can change one or both of these M{\"o}bius strips for (a) cross-cap(s).
 See Figures \ref{diak2} and \ref{diak3}. (iii) Furthermore, we can also have a periodic sequence of regular strips, and we glue the first strip to the last one in a way that their orientations are not compatible.
 See Fig.\,\ref{diak4}.

 \end{enumerate}